-Standard: Asset-custodians are required to develop configuration standards for all system components that are consistent with industry-accepted system hardening standards.
+Standard: Asset custodians are required to develop configuration standards for all system components that are consistent with industry-accepted system hardening standards.
 This process of pre-production hardening systems includes, but is not limited to: 26

-- (a) Verifying that system configuration standards are: - Updated as new vulnerability issues are identified; - 2.
+- (a) Verifying that system configuration standards are: - 1.
+Updated as new vulnerability issues are identified; - 2.
 Applied when new systems are configured; - 3.
 Consistent with industry-accepted hardening standards; - (b) Implementing only one primary function per server to prevent functions that require different security levels from coexisting on the same server (e.g., web servers, database servers, and DNS should be implemented on separate servers); 27 - (c) Enforcing least functionality, which includes but is not limited to: - 1.
 Allowing only necessary and secure services, protocols, and daemons; 28 - 2.
-Removing all unnecessary functionality, which includes but is not limited to: 29 i.
-Scripts;
+Removing all unnecessary functionality, which includes but is not limited to: 29 - i.
+Scripts; - ii.
+Drivers; - iii.
+Features; - iv.
+Subsystems; - v.
+File systems; and - vi.

-ii.
-Drivers;

-iii.
-Features;

-iv.
-Subsystems:

-v.
-File systems; and

-vi.
 Unnecessary web servers

-(d) Implementing security features for any required services, protocols or daemons that are considered to be insecure, which includes but is not limited to using secured technologies such as Secure Shell (SSH) v2 and higher, Secure File Transfer
+- (d) Implementing security features for any required services, protocols or daemons that are considered to be insecure, which includes but is not limited to using secured technologies such as Secure Shell (SSH), Secure File Transfer Protocol (S-FTP), Transport Layer Security (TLS), or IPSec VPN to protect insecure services such as NetBIOS, file-sharing, Telnet, and FTP; 30 - (e) Verifying system security parameters are configured to prevent misuse; 31 and - (f) Documenting the functionality present on information systems.